raspberrypilearning/stamping-app/en/step_2.md

 ## Choose your theme
 Now it's time to think about your project.
-What will you make?
-You need to make a Looping sprites project to change someone's mood.
-The theme and the way the sprites move is up to you.
+What app will you make?
+You need to make a Stamping app for users to develop their own designs.
+The theme, the costumes and the menu is up to you.

-Get ideas for your own Looping sprites project by investigating projects created by others.
+Get ideas for your own Stamping app project by investigating projects created by others.

 --- task ---
-Go to the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} Scratch studio.
+Go to the [Stamping app](https://scratch.mit.edu/studios/27160618){:target="_blank"} Scratch studio.

 Click 'See inside' to investigate how the projects were made.
-Each sprite has a different **algorithm** which makes each sprite's movement unique.
+The costumes in the first sprite, Ingredients, offers different graphics which the user can choose from to make up the design.
+The menu enables the user to adapt the graphics such as grow, shrink, flip horizontal, flip vertical, ghost etc - what the menu offers is your choice.

-**Tip:** Professional programmers explore, and are inspired by, code created by other programmers.
+**Tip:** Simple modifications to a graphic's size, colour, saturation, facing direction is an easy way to create a complex design.

 ![See inside icon](images/see_inside.png)